UMB-Heatmap/heatmap/readMe.txt

     and more consistent PRNG states without having to use SEED_INCREMENT

-**** Otherwise, all algorithms work with all visuals **** if having errors with gif creation for distribution, 3d_scatter, 3d_walk, or shadedrelief check that you have:
+**if having errors with gif creation for distribution, 3d_scatter, 3d_walk, or shadedrelief check that you have:
     heatmaps/3d_scatter/
     heatmaps/3d_walk/
     heatmaps/distribution/
     heatmaps/shadedrelief/
 subfolders in the heatmaps folder

-    Lagged Fibonacci arguments:
+    Lagged Fibonacci arguments Example:
         ./prng [other arguments] -a lfg -O "operator_char,j_int,k_int" operator_char can be '*', '+', '-', or '^'
             - right now only '*' seems to make sense